Martinj-31/neuroTB/README.md

 # neuroTB
-This repository is for DNN to SNN conversion toolbox for SNN hardware.
+This repository is for ANN to SNN conversion toolbox for SNN hardware.